MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

-We compare our DRW solver with benchmark algorithms based on computational performance and solution accuracy under two scenarios.
+We compare our MP-FVM algorithm with other solvers based on computational performance and solution accuracy under two scenarios.
 In Scenario 1, we set the error tolerance $\mathrm{tol}$ to be $3.2\times10^{-5}$, whereas in Scenario 2, we set the total number of iterations $S = 500$.
-In terms of computational efficiency, we use two metrics.
-The first metric is the relative error $\mathrm{RE}$ defined in Equation \eqref{eqn_error}, which measures speed of convergence.
-The second metric is the condition number of matrix $\mathbf{A}$ defined in Equation \eqref{eqn_matrix}, which measures the sensitivity of linearization scheme subject to small perturbations.
-These results are summarized in Tables \ref{table_1derror1} through \ref{table_1dcon2}.
+For static fixed-point iteration scheme, we use an optimal fixed-point parameter $\tau = \frac{1}{3.5} \approx 0.2857$ identified by trail-and-error process.
+In terms of computational performance, we use the condition number of matrix $\mathbf{A}$ defined in Equation \eqref{eqn_matrix}, which measures the sensitivity of fixed-point iteration scheme subject to small perturbations, as the metric.

-From Tables \ref{table_1derror1} and \ref{table_1derror2}, it is clear that, compared to using standard linearization scheme, implementing adaptive linearization scheme can greatly accelerate convergence for both in GRW and DRW solvers.
-From Tables \ref{table_1dcon1} and Table \ref{table_1dcon2}, we see that implementing adaptive linearization scheme also significantly improves the stability of GRW and DRW based solvers, as matrix $\mathbf{A}$ is well-conditioned.
-Both observations suggest that adaptivie linearization scheme outperforms standard linearization in enhancing convergence behavior of both GRW and DRW algorithms and is a powerful iterative procedure to solve the Richards equation.
+From Tables \ref{table_1dcon1} and Table \ref{table_1dcon2}, we see that implementing adaptive fixed-point iteration scheme significantly improves the stability of conventional FVM and our MP-FVM algorithms, as matrix $\mathbf{A}$ is well-conditioned.
+These observations suggest that adaptive fixed-point iteration scheme outperforms static fixed-point iteration scheme in enhancing the convergence behavior of discretization-based solvers.

-In terms of accuracy, we also consider two metrics.
-The first metric is the discrepancy against ground truth solutions of Celia et al. \cite{celia1990general}.
+In terms of solution accuracy, we consider two metrics.
+The first metric is the discrepancy from the ground truth solutions of \citet{celia1990general}.
 The comparison results are illustrated in Figure \ref{fig_1dcompare}.
-And the second metric is the solver's performance in preserving the mass (moisture) balance, which is quantified by the mass balance measure $\mathrm{MB}$ defined in \cite{celia1990general}:
+The second metric is the solver's performance in preserving the mass (moisture) balance, which is quantified by the mass balance measure $\mathrm{MB}$ defined in \citet{celia1990general}:

-In Figure \ref{fig_1dcompare}, we compare the pressure head profiles obtained from our DRW algorithm (which implements adaptive linearization scheme), the GRW algorithm, and a state-of-the-art physics-informed neural network (PINN) method based on the work of Bandai and Ghezzehei \cite{pinn}, against the ground truth solution \cite{celia1990general}.
-Clearly, as more iterations are used, both GRW and DRW solutions move closer to ground truth solutions.
-However, in both scenarios, compared with the DRW solutions, PINN and GRW solutions are further apart from ground truth solutions.
+In Figure \ref{fig_1dcompare}, we compare the pressure head profiles obtained from our MP-FVM algorithm (which implements adaptive fixed-point iteration scheme and Sobolev training), the conventional FVM algorithm (that implements adaptive fixed-point iteration scheme), and a state-of-the-art physics-informed neural network (PINN) solver based on \citet{pinn}, against the ground truth solution \citep{celia1990general}.
+Clearly, in both scenarios, compared with the MP-FVM solutions, PINN and FVM solutions are further apart from ground truth solutions.